 In the home model market, you’ve basically got two types of machines.

 First the blade grinder: inexpensive and easily accessible.
 You know, it’s the whizzy single rotating blade that turns some of your beans to fine powder, leaving others the size of crumbs.
 With variable grind particle sizes, you have less control over your coffee’s extraction.

 Not all beans are created equal, so even in a single origin as perfectly modulated as Guatemala San Sebastian, there is enough variability between beans that grinding will yield a range of different-sized particles.
 Which, as we now know, means different rates of water flow-through, extracting at different rates.
-When you get to blends, like the all-time favorite Major Dickason’s Blend®, this variability is even more the case, with a number of different coffee bean types in the blend, potentially grinding—and thus extracting—differently.
+When you get to blends, like the all-time best-selling favorite Major Dickason’s Blend®, this variability is even more the case, with a number of different coffee bean types in the blend, potentially grinding—and thus extracting—differently.

 Which makes your choice of grinder one of the most important coffee decisions you’ll make.
 Whichever model you use, congratulate yourself for taking that big quality step towards grinding your own beans freshly for each brew.

 From the dark into the light—how roast type affect grind extraction